I Have a Dream

 And as Americans, we no longer kill our own inheritance and legacy,

-The citizens that would take care of us when elderly.
+The citizens that would take care of us when elderly, we protect.

 I have a dream.

-Those less fortunate than ourselves to have already been born
+That those less fortunate than ourselves already here among us

-by embracing them.
-By learning to share our world with them.
+By learning how to share our world with them.

 To care to get to know them.